alephalpha0/scripts/README.md

 #### `newlog.sh` is a general script to get the new blog entry's title from stdin and concatenate the current date to the beginning and `.md` to the end and open the resulting file in `$EDITOR`.
 Wham bam, thank ya ma'am.

 #### `fileDown.sh` is the baby beginnings of my third round with creating a script for passing URLs to termux via the android share menu.
-Requires `wget` at this point in history.
+Requires `wget` and `youtube-dl` at this point in history.

+#### `figFont.sh` is an almost useless script that takes a FIGlet font file name and outputs the banner text to a static file, and the command to regenerate the banner.

 ----